 Your therapist can move their records between their computers and IT systems, as long as your details are protected from being seen by others without your permission.

-IF USING THE TEMPLATE FOR YOUR WEBSITE, DELETE EVERYTHING BELOW THIS.
-Please note that if you are using this for your website, the user must click to positively confirm that they have read it.
-This is equivalent to the declaration statement below and provides proof of your compliance.

-DECLARATION (if you have chosen the third option above for your lawful basis i.e ‘consent’ then change ‘DECLARATION’ to ‘CONSENT’)

-If the lawful basis is legitimate interest, or legal requirement, use the following paragraph:

-I have seen this document and understand that you will hold and use my personal information, using it in order to provide me with the best possible treatment options and advice in line with the statements above.

-OR

-If the Lawful basis is Consent, use the following paragraph:
+CONSENT

-I consent to you holding and using my information as outlined above, and understand that I may withdraw that consent at any time by emailing <add email address>.
+I consent to you holding and using my information as outlined above, and understand that I may withdraw that consent at any time by emailing info@happysoles.net

-*[DELETE if not required] I agree to you sharing my personal information with: ……………………………

-for the purpose(s) and benefit(s) described above.

-OR

-* [DELETE if not required] Unless the treatment(s) are from a referral, I DO NOT agree to my data being shared with another party.
+Unless the treatment(s) are from a referral, I DO NOT agree to my data being shared with another party.

 I have received a copy of this document.